Pao cai: Health benefits

-Controversy between Sichuan pao cai and Korean kimchi
+Kimchi controversy

 In Chinese, kimchi is translated as "Korean pao cai" or "Korean pickles" (韩国泡菜 (韓國泡菜)).
-The dispute between China and South Korea over the culture appropriation of pao cai, or kimchi is one of the soft power conflicts between the two counties.
-Sichuan pao cai, as one of the most representative pao cai in China, is in constant friction with Korean kimchi.
+However a misunderstanding over the translation of "pao cai" in Chinese media in 2020, has led to tensions between China and South Korea over the origins of kimchi, and is one of the soft power conflicts between the two countries.
+According to Dr Sojin Lim, the co-director of Institute of Korean Studies at the University of Central Lancashire, Korean kimchi is often called "pao cai" in China, but China has its own fermented vegetable dish that is also called as "pao cai", despite the two dishes being different.

-On 7 November 2013, the Korean government announced that the new Chinese translation of the term kimchi would be 辛奇 (xīnqí), which is a phono-semantic matching of Korean kimchi and can also mean "spicy and extraordinary".
+Due to a Chinese linguistic idiosyncrasy of typically using the same word when referring to both Korean kimchi and Sichuanese "pao cai", on 7 November 2013, the Korean government announced that the new Chinese translation of the term kimchi would be 辛奇 (xīnqí), which is a phono-semantic matching of Korean kimchi and can also mean "spicy and extraordinary".
 On 14 May 2014, since this term has still not become popular despite the promotion of the Korean government, the National Institute of the Korean Language announced that the translation would be reverted to "pao cai".
 On 22 July 2021, the Ministry of Culture, Sports and Tourism of Korea announced that the translation would once again be reverted to "xinqi".

-Pao cai industry international standard by International Organization for Standardization (ISO)
+ISO 24220

 On November 24, 2020, a global regulator issued an international standard for the pao cai industry which was developed under Chinese leadership and led by the Meishan Municipal Bureau of Market Supervision in Sichuan Province.
 The global regulator, the International Organization for Standardization (ISO), set standardized definitions of the “categories” and “requirements” of pao cai, with the objectives of facilitating the international trade and distribution of pao cai by developing unified and explicit product quality and safety guarantees for the industry.

 The ISO standard used the name, pao cai, in Mandarin for these fermented vegetables that are popular in the western Chinese province of Sichuan, and explicitly excluded kimchi in its definition by stating "the document does not apply to kimchi".